Los Angeles Chargers vs. Minnesota Vikings NFL Week 10 Odds, Plays and Insights for November 14, 2021

 Over/under insights

-- Los Angeles and its opponents have combined for 52.5 points -- this matchup's over/under -- only two times this year.
+- Los Angeles has combined with its opponents to score more than 53 points just two times this year.

-- Minnesota's games have gone over 52.5 points in three of eight chances this season.

-- The combined points per game average of the two teams, 49.2, is 3.3 points fewer than Sunday's over/under.
+- The average total in Chargers games this season is 50.6, 2.4 points fewer than Sunday's over/under of 53.

-- Chargers games have an average total of 50.6 points this season, 1.9 fewer than Sunday's over/under.
+- In 2020, games involving the Vikings have averaged a total of 49.9 points, 3.1 fewer than this game's set over/under.

-- The 52.5 over/under in this game is 2.6 points above the 49.9 average total in Vikings games this season.

 Chargers stats and trends

-- Los Angeles has five wins against the spread in eight games this season.
+- In Los Angeles' eight games this year, it has five wins against the spread.

-- This season, the Chargers have two ATS wins in four games as a favorite of 2.5 points or more.
+- This season, the Chargers have just one against the spread win in three games as a favorite of 3 points or more.

-- Los Angeles' games this year have gone over the point total in 37.5% of its opportunities (three times in eight games with a set point total).

-- When Los Angeles records more than 23.9 points, it is 4-1 against the spread and 4-1 overall.
+- Los Angeles is 4-1 against the spread and 4-1 overall in games when it puts up more than 23.9 points.

-- Los Angeles is 3-1 against the spread and 3-1 overall when the team piles up over 383.6 yards.
+- When Los Angeles amasses over 383.6 yards, the team is 3-1 against the spread and 3-1 overall.

-- The Chargers have eight giveaways this season, while the Vikings have 11 takeaways.
+- This year, the Chargers have eight turnovers, three fewer than the Vikings have takeaways (11).

 - Click over to SISportsbook and find the latest spread, moneyline and total for Los Angeles' matchup with the Vikings.